 Looking for more help with your officiant decisions?
 Don’t miss:

-- Pros and Cons of Asking a Loved One to Officiate Your Wedding Ceremony
+- Thinking about asking a loved one to do the honors?
+Read about the Pros and Cons of Asking A Friend to Officiate Your Ceremony here.

 - My wedding ceremony writing service, for couples who want a professional ceremony written that a loved one will deliver